Gooey caramel nougat bars made with Medjool dates and an almond flour nougat base. Dunk them in vegan chocolate for a Snickers dessert feel!

 - Line an 8×8 baking dish with parchment paper and set aside.

-- Add the almond flour, almond butter, and dates to a food processor or high speed blender and pulse until well-combined.
+- Add the almond flour, almond butter, and dates to a food processor or high speed blender and pulse everything until it’s well-combined.

 - Press the mixture evenly into the bottom of the pan and place in the freezer while you prepare the next layer.